ibm-cloud-docs/watsonxdata/optimizer_iceberg_stats.md

 {: #optimizer_iceberg_statsbyb}

 1. Make sure that the manual synchronization procedure between the **Query Optimizer** and the {{site.data.keyword.lakehouse_short}} metastore is completed successfully if needed.
 See [Manually syncing Query Optimizer with Watsonx.data metastore](https://cloud.ibm.com/docs/watsonxdata?topic=watsonxdata-sync_optimizer_meta).

+   The instructions in this topic can now be executed using the enhanced feature [Managing statistical updates from the Optimizer dashboard](/docs/watsonxdata?topic=watsonxdata-analyze_optimizer), which enables advanced query performance enhancements and optimization capabilities across multiple catalogs.
+   {: note}

 ## Procedure
 {: #optimizer_iceberg_statsprcdre}